Call 0207 504 1300 now for help and guidance in Compulsory Liquidation

 - Report to the Insolvency Service on the director's conduct.

 Insolvency practitioners act as Liquidators on behalf of the court and have far-reaching statutory duties.
-Their first responsibility is to inform creditors that on a given date (usually within 7 to 10 days), the company will be deemed to have gone into Liquidation.
+The first responsibility of the official receiver is to contact the company's creditors.
+They will be told that on a given date the company was, by compulsory order, wound-up by the court and entered into Liquidation.

 How Are Creditors Affected?